thomassth/stardroid/README.md

 - [Touch icon](https://www.flaticon.com/free-icon/touch_941563?term=touch&page=1&position=6&related_item_id=941563), Flaticon License
 - [Compass by iutinvg](https://github.com/iutinvg/compass), MIT License

-The licenses for each software library used in the project can be found in the app (About this app > menu > Open Source Licenses)
+The licenses for each software library used in the project can be found in the app (About this app > menu > Open-source Licenses)

 ### License notice